 - Kidney disease or

-Your doctor will check you closely after you receive this medicine.
+It is very important that your doctor check your progress closely after you receive this medicine.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; fever; increased sweating; lightheadedness or fainting; trouble breathing; trouble swallowing; or any swelling of your hands, face, mouth, or throat after receiving this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat after receiving this medicine.